State of Wisconsin

 DHS 75.03 General requirements

-Residential alcohol and drug treatment facilities are defined as: private facilities, nonprofit organizations or institutions, community-based residential facilities, hospitals, or publicly operated community mental health facilities.
-These facilities are not institutions.
+Residential drug and alcohol treatment centers can be: private facilities, nonprofits, community-based residential facilities (CBRF), hospitals, or publicly operated community mental health facilities.

 2. Authorized as a retailer by FNS.

-An individual residing in a treatment facility may voluntarily apply for FoodShare.
-If an individual will be using FoodShare to purchase meals, the facility or an employee of the facility must be designated as an authorized representative with the Appoint, Change, or Remove an Authorized Representative form (F-10126B, Organization).
-The authorized representative must apply on the individual’s behalf (see Section 3.22.1 Designated Representatives).
+New applicants must designate the facility or an employee of the facility as their authorized representative with the Appoint, Change, or Remove an Authorized Representative form (F-10126B, Organization).
+Then, the authorized representative must apply on the residents behalf (see Section 3.22.1 Designated Representatives).

-If the individual is the primary person on an existing case, the facility or employee will need to be added as an authorized representative.
-All other household members will need to re-apply on their own to continue to receive benefits.
-Individuals residing in the facility must receive or have access to their notices, access to their case information and be allowed to file a fair hearing.
+The primary person on an existing case must appoint the facility or employee as an authorized representative.
+All other household members must re-apply on their own to continue receiving benefits.

-If a member from an existing FoodShare case is residing in a drug or alcohol treatment facility and is not using FoodShare benefits to purchase food and meals, the member is considered temporarily absent from the home.
-In this case, the member does not need to appoint an authorized representative.
+If an existing FoodShare member moves into a drug or alcohol treatment facility and does not use benefits to purchase food, the member is considered temporarily absent from the home.
+Temporarily absent members do not need an authorized representative.

 Outpatient treatment centers offering communal meals must meet both of the following criteria to be eligible to accept FoodShare benefits:

-2. The facility is tax-exempt and certified by the State as either receiving, eligible to receive, or operating to further the purposes of Part B of Title XIX (Medicaid).
-This may include faith-based treatment facilities.
+1. The facility is tax-exempt and certified by the State as either receiving, eligible to receive, or operating to further the purposes of Part B of Title XIX (Medicaid).
+This can, but does not always, include faith-based treatment facilities.
 If the facility is no longer certified under Part B of Title XIX, approval to participate in and redeem FoodShare benefits would be automatically withdrawn.

 3.2.1.9 Shelters for Victims of Domestic Violence